ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 ## Deleting a Cloud connection
 {: #delte-Cloud-connection}

-Use the following command to delete the Cloud connection:
+Run the following command to delete the Cloud connection:

 ```
 ibmcloud pi connection-delete CONNECTION_ID